9 Different Types of Owls in Iowa

 6. Northern Saw-Whet Owl

-The Northern Saw-whet Owl is a small and slender owl in North America.
+The Northern Saw-whet Owl is small and slender in North America.
 These birds are commonly found in wooded areas, forests, meadows, and edges of wetlands throughout the United States and Canada.
 In Iowa, the Northern Saw-whet Owl is generally present during winter and can often be seen roosting in coniferous trees.

 7. Great Horned Owl